vswanlund/vswanlund.github.io/tag-mobile-sdks/android/start.md

 2. Go to File > New Module > "Import .JAR or .AAR Package" and add the powatag-kit.aar file located in the library folder.

-3. Set powatag-kit-0.9.5 as a new dependency of your application module by going to File > Project Structure.
-On tab Dependencies tab click plus button and choose powatag-kit-0.9.5 module.
+3. Set powatag-kit-{{site.current_sdk_version}} as a new dependency of your application module by going to File > Project Structure.
+On tab Dependencies tab click plus button and choose powatag-kit-{{site.current_sdk_version}} module.

 4. Now you can import `com.powatag.android.sdk.PowaTagKit` into your app.